arodrigues97/chat-application/README.md

 # The server will initialize on the <http://localhost:3001>
 ```

+## Mock Data or Connec to API

+If you want to just use the mock data, in the front-end go to src/config.ts and set
+USE_API = false

 ## :school: Assignment Related Information

     Hello, If you're reading this then you're probably checking out the project!
 It was a great